0x6e66/raytracer/documentation.md

 ---
 ### (Optional) Positioning and orienting camera (30 points)
 An implementation of the look-at transform can be found in the implementation of the struct `vec3`.
-The function calculates the look-at transformation matrix and directly applies the transformation to a vector the ist also passed to the function.
-Blow you can see a snippet, which shows how the intersection is handled.
+The function calculates the look-at transformation matrix (from the parameters `from` and `to`) and directly applies the transformation to a vector (`vec`) that is also passed to the function.
+Blow you can see a code snippet, which shows how the intersection is handled.
 Note, that the snippet is simplified for better understanding.

 ```rust
 pub fn look_at(from: vec3, to: vec3, vec: vec3) -> vec3 {